RULES & REGS

 1. Appropriate footwear (safety shoes) must be worn in work areas and loading dock areas at all times.
 This rule will be strictly enforced.
-(See Page 7 of your Exhibitor Manual for the Health and Safety policy.)
+(See Page 4 of your Rules and Regulations for the Health and Safety policy.)

 2. Exhibitors should not leave their booth unattended at any time during this period to deter theft during the dismantling process.

-3. Exhibitors who do not plan to move out on Wednesday are advised to hire a security guard from Wednesday at 3 p.m. to Thursday at 8 a.m. as an added precaution against theft.
+3. Exhibitors who do not plan to move out on the last day of the show are advised to hire a security guard from 3 p.m. on the last day until 8 a.m. the following day as an added precaution against theft.

 4. No tipping of any facility employee or show contractor is required or allowed.
-Immediately report to show management any discourtesies or attempts to imply that service will be speeded through tipping.
+Immediately report to show management any discourtesies or attempts to imply that service will be faster through tipping.